 - Suspension of rights and privileges.
 A student or organization may have specific privileges removed or restricted as a way to learn from the consequences of their behavior.
 During the period of suspension, the student or organization may be prohibited from participation in athletic or extracurricular activities; taking part in a registered student organization's activities and attending its meetings or functions; denial of use or access to facilities, living in on-campus housing or representing the University in any way.

-- Grade Modification.
+- Grade modification.
 Academic sanctions, including failing grades, may be assigned to a student for a course or assignment in which he or she was found responsible for academic dishonesty.
-If a student withdraws from a course in which disciplinary action is pending and is ultimately found responsible for academic dishonesty, the grade sanction, ie. "F" in the course, determined by the Discipline Committee/Hearing Officer will replace any withdrawal notation on the transcript.
+If a student withdraws from a course in which disciplinary action is pending and is ultimately found responsible for academic dishonesty, the grade sanction, ie. "F" in the course, determined by the Discipline Committee or Hearing Officer will replace any withdrawal notation on the transcript.

 - Denial of degree.